Promoting Health, Wellbeing & Safety

 Rather than having a blanket ban on certain foods, we work on educating the students about the correct care of individuals foods, non-sharing of foods, washing of hands after eating and making students aware of specific needs and allergies of other students.

 St Joseph’s is a Sun Smart school.
 The school has a “no hat, no play” policy from September 1st to 1st May.
 Children are to wear the uniform hats.
-Sunscreen is also provided within the lunch shed.
+Sunscreen is also provided within classrooms.

 Our school has access to a wide range of student wellbeing support in areas which include: